 Recently, we had the opportunity to host a discussion with newly-appointed VII Advisory Board member Dr. Serge Resnikoff who participated in a panel discussion at the 17th Annual International Myopia Conference in Tokyo, Japan.
 Dr. Resnikoff moderated a panel called The Possibilities and Probabilities of Myopia, a conversation that highlighted the state of myopia and the actions needed to tackle the epidemic going forward.

-You can hear the full conversation below.
+Option One: You can hear the full conversation on SoundCloud.

 We captured a few of Dr. Resnikoff’s key takeaways below:

 - While the problem of myopia is everywhere, to some degree, it’s not recognized as a problem in all places.

 - In countries and regions where the prevalence of myopia is on the rise, we as advocates don’t need to wait for it to become a full-fledged problem.
 We can take action now to find solutions.